 It seemed like fireworks at first, said Maquindang.

-But as screams and shattered glass joined the cacophony of the loud and busy Vegas strip, he was then sure that something had gone wrong.
+But as screams and the sound of shattered glass joined the cacophony of the loud and busy Vegas strip, he was then sure that something had gone wrong.

 “In the third round of gunfire, I knew that it was not fireworks.
 Broken glass of the Mandalay Bay started to fall so I left the area,” said Maquindang in Cebuano.